Home

 The number for Local Authority Social Services (Hertfordshire) is 0300 123 4043 (for concerns about children) and 0300 123 4042 (for concerns about adults).

-Our Parish Safeguarding Officers are Pam Blackburn (01462 790536) (Clothall, Wallington and Weston) and Margaret Auld (01763 288377) (Rushden and Sandon).
+Our Parish Safeguarding Officers are Pam Blackburn (01462 790536) (Clothall, Wallington and Weston).
+We currently have a vacancy for PSO in Sandon and Rushden.

 St Albans Diocese Safeguarding Team can be contacted on 01727 818 107 or 01727 818 104 or safeguarding@stalbans.anglican.org.
 Their website is clickable below: